-The Ottawa Film Office, in partnership with TriBro Studios, has put forward a proposal to convert the former Greenbelt Research Farm into a movie studio, soundstage campus and creative hub.
+The Ottawa Film Office has put forward a proposal to convert the former Greenbelt Research Farm into a movie studio, soundstage campus and creative hub.
 The NCC is moving forward with this proposal, which would breathe new life into the underused facility.

 The latest on the project

 On April 23, 2020, the NCC’s Board of Directors approved the site plan concept and preliminary design.

 The approval is conditional on the following: